No items found.

 Build healthier relationships with others

-Initially developed for couples, Emotionally Focused Therapy has since been adapted for individual use.
-In Emotionally Focused Individual Therapy, the therapist's role is critical in facilitating a safe and supportive therapeutic environment where clients can explore and process their emotions (Makinen & Johnson, 2006; Johnson, 2019).
-Here are some of the roles that a therapist has in EFT:
+Initially developed for couples therapy and marital distress, emotionally focused therapy has since been adapted for individual use.
+In emotionally focused individual therapy, the therapist's role is critical in facilitating a safe and supportive therapeutic environment where clients can explore and process their emotions.
+Here are some of the roles that a therapist has in EFIT:

 Creating a safe and secure therapeutic environment